-The original goal outlined in the Roadmap of completing the NQF including self-certification by November 2023 was not met but the working group does not have any serious concerns regarding implementation and estimates that San Marino is able to fulfill this commitment in the near future.
-It nevertheless expresses concern that further alternative access routes to higher education have not been included in the proposal of the NQF even though, as noted, the new law would make this possible and San Marino has expressed the possibility to consider the issue in future regulations.
+The original goal outlined in the Roadmap of completing the NQF including self-certification by November 2023 was not met but the working group does not have any serious concerns regarding the self-certification process and estimates that San Marino is able to fulfill this commitment in the near future.
+It nevertheless expresses concern that further alternative access routes to higher education have not been included in the NQF even though, as noted, the new law would make this possible, but San Marino has expressed the possibility to consider the issue in future regulations.